Skip to main content

 Workflow 1: create-incident

-Search for “sentinel Incident” and select “Microsoft Sentinel incident” fom the list.
+4. Search for “Microsoft sentinel Incident” and select “Microsoft Sentinel incident” fom the list.

 • Method: POST